smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 *  In the second set of puzzles, I have collected all the puzzles related to permutations, combinations, and sequences.
 Solving these puzzles will require a deeper knowledge of your SQL thinking, focusing on such constructs as using recursion or sequence objects to reach the desired output

-:thumbsup: The solutions provided are written in **Microsoft SQL Servers T-SQL**, but you can easily modify them to fit your flavor of SQL.
+:keyboard: The solutions provided are written in **Microsoft SQL Servers T-SQL**, but you can easily modify them to fit your flavor of SQL.

 ## Getting Started